Do Go On - 533 - El Chupacabra

 There was a seven-year-old boy in the same house who said the creature stood on his bed and briefly on his chest.

-both the older and younger espinoza family members described a smell quote like a wet dog
+Both the older and younger Espinosa family members described a smell, quote, like a wet dog.

 So, but I'm pretty sure that's true of all things.